flancia-coop/doc.anagora.org/ekumen.md

             - Acá podemos poner documentación inicial
             - Después e.g.: git add example.md; git commit -a -m 'test'; git push
     - https://writer.oliphant.social/oliphant/islands-an-opt-in-federated-network
+    - Next steps:
+        - Iterate on the guest list
+        - Determine a slot to meet
+        - Iterate on the basic tenets
+        - Start modeling the system that the Ekumen would try to instantiate
+            - (Actors, processes)

 ## [[2024-10-04]]
 - Attending: [[edumerco]] [[flancian]]